Priscilla Buckley

 Priscilla Buckley started working at William F. Buckley's publication, National Review, in 1956.
 She became managing editor of the publication in 1959 following the retirement of the publication's original managing editor, Suzanne La Follette.
 Whittaker Chambers recommended Buckley for the position.
 Buckley served as managing editor until 1985 and continued working at National Review until 1999.
 She worked at National Review for a total of 43 years.
 According to The New York Times, Buckley's influence at National Review led some to refer to the publication as "Miss Buckley’s Finishing School for Young Ladies and Gentlemen of Conservative Persuasion".
 Writers whom she helped to train include Paul Gigot, Bill McGurn, Mona Charen, and Anthony R. Dolan.

+Pro-life stance

+Buckley was opposed to abortion and in the 1970s and 1980s served on the board for the Ad Hoc Committee in Defense of Life.

+Publications

 Buckley authored String of Pearls, a 2001 memoir about international journalism, and a 2005 book entitled Living It Up with National Review: A Memoir.

+Personal life

+Buckley was born in New York City.
+She was the third of 10 children of William Frank Buckley Sr., and Aloise Josephine Antonia Steiner.
+Buckley's siblings included future United States Senator and federal judge James L. Buckley and William F. Buckley Jr., a future conservative author.
+Her nickname was "Pitts".

+Later life and death

-Buckley died of kidney failure on March 25, 2012 at the age of 90 at Great Elm, the house in Sharon, Connecticut where she lived and where she and her siblings had grown up.
+Buckley died of kidney failure on March 25, 2012, at the age of 90 at Great Elm, the house in Sharon, Connecticut, where she lived and where she and her siblings had grown up.